erfanoabdi/android_device_lg_lg1154/README.md

-TWRP device tree for the LG Smart TV based on LG1154
+Android device tree for the LG Smart TV based on LG1154
 ========================================================

-For building TWRP only.
+For building Android only.